stefan1niculae/easyVim/content/lesson content/modes.md

 ## Switching modes
 *i* enters insert mode, to the **left** of the current char *I* enters insert mode at the start of the line

 *a* appends, entering insert mode to the **right** of the current char *A* appends to the end of the line

+*o* enter insert mode one line below the current one *O* enter insert mode one line above the current one

 *Esc* exits into normal mode